-Q. How can international organizations and NGOs receive money from the PEF?
+Q. Which international organizations and NGOs received money from the PEF?

-Q: Have responding agencies ever received funds from the PEF?
+Q: Have responding agencies ever received funds from the PEF prior to insurance payout?

-The PEF cash window has been triggered three times, for the 9th and 10th Ebola outbreaks in the DRC providing $61.4 million to fight the outbreaks ($11.4m in 2018 for the 9th outbreak and $50m in 2019 for the 10th outbreak).
+The PEF cash window has been triggered three times, for the 9th and 10th Ebola outbreaks in the DRC providing $61.4 million to fight the outbreaks (US$11.4 million in 2018 for the 9th outbreak and US$50 million in 2019 for the 10th outbreak).
 In all instances, and upon request from the DRC government, the funds were transferred directly from PEF to WHO and UNICEF to support the Ebola response.

 Q. What can PEF funds be used for?